-This is part three of a four part post on the life and works of Henri Toulouse-Lautrec.
-For biographical notes and paintings see parts one and two.
+This is part 3 of a 4-part post on the life and works of Henri Toulouse-Lautrec.
+For biographical notes and paintings see parts 1 and 2 also.

 Toulouse-Lautrec’s artistic reputation was secured in the 1890s with the wide dissemination of more than 350 lithographic prints in the form of advertising posters and illustrations for books, newspapers and reviews.
 The technique assumed an importance in his oeuvre equal to painting, and he relished its spontaneity.
 Experimenting widely with tones and textures, and developing a distinctive yet subtle handling of colour, Lautrec revolutionised the process of lithography, becoming one of the greatest exponents of the art.

 Lithographs, literally, ‘stone drawings,’ are based on the principle that water and oil repel one another.
 To create a lithographic print, the artist draws on a hard, flat surface – usually limestone – with an oil-based material such as lithographic crayon, which is then chemically ‘fixed.’
 Next, the stone is washed with water, which covers the blank areas but is repelled from the image.
 The greasy printing ink is rolled over the stone, adhering only to the image, while the ink is repelled by the blank wet areas.
 Finally, paper is laid on the surface and pressure is applied to create the lithographic print, which is a mirror image of the original drawing.
 Colour lithographs simply repeat this process with multiple stones, each dedicated to a different colour.